Gordon College logo

 I received an email from Gordon College inviting me to apply.
 Is this email really from Gordon?

 Yes.
-Gordon is sending more email and letters to encourage strong students like you to apply.
+Gordon is sending emails and letters to encourage strong students like you to apply.
 Please follow the links, and apply so we can get to know you better!
+You may receive email from [email protected] or [email protected] or directly from your admissions counselor.

 Is my application binding?